 Gorilla trekking is a popular activity that involves moving or hiking through the dense forests in search of the endangered mountain gorillas in their natural habitat.
-Mountain Gorillas in Africa are only found in three countries including Uganda where gorilla trekking is done in Bwindi impenetrable national park and Mgahinga national park.
+Mountain Gorillas in Africa are only found in three countries including Uganda where gorilla trek is done in Bwindi impenetrable national park and Mgahinga national park.
 The parks are found in south western Uganda, Rwanda where gorilla trekking is conducted.
 Also, mountain gorillas can be found in Volcanoes national park and in Virunga national park in Congo.
 Gorilla trekking experience can be done in any of the four national parks in a day activity which starts early in the morning at the park headquarters.
-Visitors interested in the activity should have an early breakfast at their lodge and then travel to the briefing point where they will be briefed about gorilla trekking expectations and grouped into different groups with a maximum of eight people for a particular gorilla family.
+Visitors interested in the activity should have an early breakfast at their lodge and then travel to the briefing point where they will be briefed about trekking expectations and grouped into different groups with a maximum of eight people for a particular gorilla family.
 When going for gorilla trekking activity in any of the four national parks, you should be aware of different information which will help you to know more about the gorillas and activity.

 Where to go for Gorilla Trekking

 Gorilla trekking in Africa is only done in four national parks with different gorilla habituated families that are always available for trekking on a daily basis with a maximum of 8 people per group for a maximum of 1 hour in the presence of the gorilla family which gives you an opportunity to capture the moments using a camera without flashlight.

 Gorilla Trekking in Bwindi Impenetrable National Park